-As summer approaches, one of the worst things that could possibly go wrong is the destruction of your HVAC system.
+As summer approaches, one of the worst things that could possibly go wrong is the destruction of your HVAC system and no access to 24 hour support.
 Before your unit shuts down on a hot summer’s day, there are several signs you can look for to avoid total destruction and elongate the life of your unit.
 Discovering these signs early on will ensure that you don’t go without AC for any period of time during the hottest months of the year.

 Your HVAC system usually gives you a few hints as to when parts of the machinery are feeling under the weather and might need some maintenance.
 It’s really just a matter of knowing exactly what to look out for and when you should call on professionals to take a look.
 Check out these tips from the professionals at AGL Services about how to know if there’s something wrong with your HVAC unit: